-Contingent Fee means a fee calculated on a predetermined basis relating to the outcome of a transaction or the result of the services work-performedby the Firm.
+Contingent Fee means a fee calculated on a predetermined basis relating to the outcome of a transaction or the result of the work performed.
 A fee that is established by a court or other public authority is not a Contingent Fee.